jamesvdinh/deepast/scrollprize.org/docs/35_autoseg.md

   * [Scroll 5](https://dl.ash2txt.org/community-uploads/bruniss/scrolls/s5/surfaces/s5_055_surfaces.7z) - Updated 10 Feb 2025
 ___
 ## Seeding the Volume
+Much of this section borrows from Hendrik Schilling's repository [here](https://github.com/hendrikschilling/FASP), which also contains more detailed explanations of these processes.

 The tracer operates by connecting overlapping patches based on a number of conditions.
 It chooses the initial candidates to connect based on patch overlap, and then uses some constraints defined within the cost functions to find the optimal patch to select.
 This step places our initial seeds, which are later expanded.
 The app that generates the seeds and the expanded patches is `vc_grow_seg_from_seed`.

-The app operates by choosing a random point within the volume, creating a vector in a random direction, and then "stepping" along that vector, checking whether a patch exists in the location or not.
-If a patch does not exist, one is createad by calling the function `space_tracing_quad_phys`, which iteratively grows the quadmesh from this initial point.
-The quadmesh is a 2d grid which is populated with xyz coordinates as they are "approved" from the candidate list of available points.
-In this way a uv parameterization is obtained without a second "flattening" step.

 During the tracing , a euclidean distance transform is performed, and this is stored within a cache, defined in the json params.
 This can occupy a non-neglible amount of space, so ensure your disk has enough storage -- my Scroll 1 cache is 376gb.
 This (and each subsequent step) involves _a ton_ of disk i/o , so a very fast disk here is a good choice.